Edward Law, 1st Baron Ellenborough: Career

+The speech is widely cited both to contextualize the attitude towards crime in Britain in the 18th and early 19th centuries and in opposition to modern capital punishment laws.

 Being in the cabinet while he retained the chief justiceship was much criticised at the time, and, though not without precedent, was open to such obvious objections on constitutional grounds that the experiment was never repeated.
 As a judge, his decisions displayed profound legal knowledge, and in mercantile law especially were reckoned of high authority.
 He was harsh and overbearing to counsel, and in the political trials which were so frequent in his time, such as that of Lord Cochrane for Stock Exchange fraud in 1814, showed an unmistakable bias against the accused.
 In the trial of William Hone for blasphemy in 1817, Ellenborough directed the jury to find a verdict of guilty, and their acquittal of the prisoner is generally said to have hastened his death.

 On the other hand, his humane and enlightened judgment in R. v.
 Inhabitants of Eastbourne that destitute French refugees in England have a fundamental human right to be given sufficient means to enable them to live, has been much praised and frequently followed.
 In the field of copyright, his judgment in Cary v Kearsley that "a man may fairly adopt part of the work of another for the promotion of science.....one must not put manacles on science" was extremely influential in developing the doctrine of fair use.
 He resigned his judicial office in November 1818, and died shortly after.